TobiasVanDyk/RPi-Pico1-Pico2-Applications/TouchMacroPadPico/Serial2PicoApp/Readme.md

 text K24Link, and with the character "n" being recognised as an nKey, will then run the file K24Link which contains the string a30a31d01a32d03r20a33d03U02 - i.e. string and not text because it has the 0x00 char at the end of the string.
-This then being a link file, the same as for key [T03] as examined next, runs the macro files a30, a31, a42, a33 and U02.
+This then being a link file, the same as for key [T03] as examined next, runs the macro files a30, a31, a32, a33 and U02.
 Note the nKeys files do not have to start with the character "n", it could be any number of characters from a-z, A-Z, 0-9, as there is a configurable list which identify files as being "nKeys", the default being all of them.

 (3) Press key [Link] = key T03 - this should now run the file T03Link which contains the string a30a31d01a32d03r20a33d03U02 - i.e. string and not text because it has the 0x00 char at the end of the string.
-This then again runs the files a30, a31, a42, a33 and U02.
+This then again runs the files a30, a31, a32, a33 and U02 where the d and r characters are used for delay and repeat.

 (4) Press key [CtrlA] = key T4 - this should now run the macro file T04 which contains the three hexadecimal values for Control + A or Select All (E0 04 00). and should select any text in your opened